In this page:

 Conclusion

 This knowledge may seem arcane, but it allows us to peek into executables to examine architectures and dependencies.
-Here, I discussed universal binaries; on the next page I’ll build one from the terminal.
+Here, I discussed some LC commands; on the next page I shed some light on the linking process.

 References